slackapi/slack-github-action/README.md

    & Permissions** page on app settings.
 3. Install the app to your workspace and select a channel to notify from the **Install App** page.
-4. Activate and create a new webhook from the **Incoming Webhooks** page.
+4. Create additional webhooks from the **Incoming Webhooks** page.
-5. Copy the Webhook URL from the Webhook you just generated [add it as a secret in your repo settings][repo-secret] named `SLACK_WEBHOOK_URL`.
+5. Add the generated incoming webhook URL as [a repository secret][repo-secret] named something like `SLACK_WEBHOOK_URL`
+6. [Add this Action as a step][job-step] to your GitHub workflow and set the input payload to send.

 #### Usage